188.8.131.52 Choosing Public Service Providers

-- Localisation enables more choices to be made available (6.6.2).
+● Localisation of services provided by the government enables more choices to be made available (6.6.2).

-Overall, individualists prefer private provision of public services because that offers more consumer choice and is controlled by market forces rather than the government.
-Collectivists are less distrustful of the government and they tend to suspect that private providers are more motivated by profit than by a desire to give a good service.
+Overall, individualists prefer private companies when choosing public service providers, because that offers more consumer choice and is controlled by market forces rather than the government.
+Collectivists are less distrustful of the government, and they tend to suspect that private providers are more motivated by profit than by a desire to give a good service.
+It would be better if privatisation decisions were driven by a desire to provide the best service to the public, taking account of economic evidence, rather than by political ideology.

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/6712a.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/6712a.htm